holidayextras/holidayextras.github.com/posts/2016-07-20-finishing-fast.md

 ##Speed, speed, speed

 Feeling strong, I opened up my stride and went for it.
 The first report back from my run tracker was in after the first kilometre.
-4:08, a good 25 seconds than my first kilometre time on my best outing on this route.
+4:08, a good 25 seconds quicker than my first kilometre time on my best outing on this route.
 All signs pointed to this being a quick time.

 Next marker, 4:53.
 Quite a drop off and I’m starting to feel why.
 I’d started to pick up some debt from a speedy start.
 Legs were tired, breathing wasn’t regulated yet and the stitch developing in my side was the veritable bug in my system.